Why the Niels Jannasch Library?

 Before making an enquiry, please review our Frequently Asked Questions for the answers you need.

 The library is open to the public by appointment only.
 Appointments are limited at this time.
-For more information or to schedule an appointment, please call 902-424-6442.
+For more information or to schedule an appointment, please contact the museum.